Douglas Wilson (RAAF officer): Europe

-According to Read, senior aircrew suggested to Wilson that perhaps he should fly on an operation himself, believing that afterwards he might not be "so critical" or, "we slyly thought ... might go for the chop himself" (i.e. be shot down).
+Some senior aircrew suggested to Wilson that perhaps he should fly on an operation himself.
+According to Ron Read, they believed that Wilson might not be "so critical" or "we slyly thought ... might go for the chop himself" (i.e. be shot down).

 Wilson flew operationally, for the first and only time, on the night of 22/23 June 1943.
 He was officially, second pilot of a Handley Page Halifax Mk V, DK224 (squadron code "MP-Q"), from 76 Sqn RAF, captained by Pilot Officer James Carrie (RAF).
 DK224 was the last bomber to reach and bomb a target at Mülheim, Germany that night.
-On the return leg, at about 0158 hours, the bomber came under attack over the Netherlands, by Luftwaffe night-fighter ace, Oberleutnant Werner Baake of 1./NJG1.
+On the return leg, at about 0158 hours, the bomber came under attack over the Netherlands, by a Luftwaffe night-fighter, piloted by the ace Oberleutnant Werner Baake (1./NJG1).
 After the Halifax was severely damaged by Baake and the controls became unresponsive, Carrie ordered the crew to bale out.
 The flight engineer, Sgt Richard Huke (RAF), was killed by a parachute malfunction; the other members landed safely, close to Zuylen Castle.